You open a blank doc. You know you should post something. You stare at it. You close it.

 The blank page is the same situation, minus the person.

 Go find them.
 There's someone on Reddit right now asking exactly the question your product answers.
 A community thread where your ICP is describing their frustration in their own words.
+If you can't picture that person, you haven't done the work of figuring out who this is for.
 Start there.
 Write to that person — not to "your audience," to them, specifically.
 Recognition unlocks things that motivation doesn't.

 Start wide, go narrow